7 Reasons You are Gaining Weight in a Calorie Deficit

 • Ashwaganda

-#2 Decreased Basal Metabolic rate (BMR)
+2. Decreased Basal Metabolic Rate (BMR)

 A few factors that can cause your metabolic rate to be slowed include:

-Increased levels of consistent stress
+Increased levels of stress

 Lack of adequate sleep